From the founder of the Holosapiens Project

 A major cause for the accumulation of “internal heat” are negative emotions.
 Anger – the emotion of the Liver/Gallbladder partnership – stagnates the free flow of Qi in these two organs, which in long term leads to the generation of heat.

-The over-consumption of fatty and greasy foods also leads to the formation of damp-heat, as these foods are both damping and hot in nature.
-External climatic damp-heat in hot, damping environments, also leads to the accumulation of internal damp-heat.
+The over-consumption of fatty and greasy foods also leads to the formation of damp-heat, as these foods are both heavy and hot in nature.
+External climatic damp-heat in hot, damping environments also leads to the accumulation of internal damp-heat.

 If you want to learn more about the Gall Bladder and its functions from the perspective of traditional Chinese medicine go to "The Gallbladder in Traditional Chinese Medicine" in the Physiology chapter.